-Sometimes it’s fun to have a base camp and take your car out exploring nearby wineries, hiking trails, or national scenic areas.
-Then at the end of the day, you can cook around a campfire reminiscing about your favorite things.
+Sometimes it’s fun to have a base camp and take your car out to explore nearby wineries, hiking trails, or national scenic areas.
+Then at the end of the day, you can cook around a campfire, reminiscing about your favorite things.

 If you enjoy hiking, there are many camping sites with trails leading to wonderful scenic areas like state and national parks.
 Some camping sites have mountain biking trails available.
 If this is you, bring your bike and helmet.